Restricted Building Work (RBW)

 • has a maximum height of less than 10m (the vertical distance between the highest point of its roof – excluding aerials, chimneys, flagpoles and vents – and the lowest point of the ground).

-RBW is building or design work that is critical to the integrity of a building.
+RBW involves building or design work that is critical to the integrity of a building.
 In particular, it ensures the building is structurally sound and weathertight.

 • the primary structure (construction or alteration) – all the structural elements of the building that contribute to resisting vertical and horizontal loads